 School District 21 operates on a budget of approximately $100 million, with an annual operating expenditure per pupil of over $16,000.
 The Elementary Pupil/Teacher ratio is 18:1 in comparison to a State average of 19:1.
 The pupil/administrator ratio is 211:1 compared to the state average of 181:1.
 Approximately 80% of the teachers have earned a Master’s degree.

-School District 21 includes Hawthorne Early Childhood Center, with additional early childhood (pre-school) programs located within some of our elementary school buildings.
-There are 9 Kindergarten through fifth grade elementary schools, which primarily serve students located within a specific geographic location.
-There are 3 middle schools, each of which serves incoming students from 3 elementary schools.
+School District 21 includes Hawthorne Early Childhood School, with additional early childhood (pre-kindergarten) classrooms located within some of our elementary school buildings.
+There are nine kindergarten through fifth grade elementary schools, which primarily serve students located within a specific geographic location.
+There are three middle schools, each of which serves incoming students from three elementary schools.
 All schools utilize the District 21 Curriculum.
 Students’ academic learning focuses on reading, writing, mathematics, science, and social science.
 Additionally, students also learn and are assessed on their progress with the Learner Qualities, essential skills necessary for success in our global society and technology-based world, in all of our schools.
 In addition to the core curriculum, elementary school students participate in Art, Music, Physical Education, and Research & Information Literacy classes.
-Middle school students participate in a range of exploratory classes that include: daily Physical Education, Art, Drama, Music, Career & Community Connections, Global Awareness, Designing the Future, Spanish and/or Spanish for Spanish Speakers.
+Middle school students participate in a range of exploratory classes that include: Physical Education, Art, Drama, Music, Career & Community Connections, Global Awareness, Design and Innovation, Spanish and/or Spanish for Spanish Speakers.

 All District 21 schools have School Improvement Plans (SIP) in place.
 These are reviewed and modified annually by each school’s School Improvement Team, which includes the school principal and a range of teachers.
 The School Improvement Plans are designed to focus on improvement in the following areas related to our Professional Learning Community Areas of Focus of Literacy Throughout the Day and Positive School Climate.